Hong Kong Free Press: History

 HKFP relocated from Cyberport to a co-working space in Kennedy Town in late 2017.

 In early 2020, HKFP suspended its coverage for a website relaunch.
 In the relaunch, HKFP introduced its code of ethics and fact-checking policy and recruited two reporters.
-The national security law, which came into force in the summer of 2020, means the HKFP may be under threat from the authorities in due course.
 In The Guardian, Grundy wrote that he and his colleagues have made contingency plans for the newspaper to continue if they are legally threatened by the authorities or forced to leave the territory.

 HKFP writer Stephen Vines left the city for the United Kingdom in August 2021 due to what he described as "white terror" under the national security law.
 Vines would continue to write for HKFP, the newspaper announced.

 Veteran China scholar Suzanne Pepper wrote a regular column for HKFP from 2015 until her death in 2022.
 HKFP also maintains Pepper's blog, Hong Kong Focus.

 In a 2022 public opinion survey conducted by the Chinese University of Hong Kong, HKFP received a credibility rating of 5.50 out of 10 which was higher than the ratings for Headline Daily (5.33), Oriental Daily News (5.25), HK01 (5.06) and TVB (5.01) but lower than the ratings for The Standard (5.97), South China Morning Post (5.95) and Ming Pao (5.72).
 In the same CUHK survey conducted in 2019, HKFP had received a credibility rating of 5.56 out of 10.

 In December 2023, HKFP became a partner of the Trust Project consortium co-founded by Google News head Richard Gingras.